JeraMitchell/vpn-setup/README.md

 <br />

 <p>
-Give the vm a name and make sure to place the virtual machine in a region that is not where you are physically located at.
-The vm will be running windows 10. <br/>
+Give the VM a name and make sure to place the virtual machine in a region that is not where you are physically located at.
+The VM will be running windows 10. <br/>
 <p>
 <img src="https://i.imgur.com/oCgBUNq.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>